YashNagare/Django-Ecommerce-Website/README.md

 # Welcome to E-cart! ✨
 E-cart, is an online platform to order products online.
-The user can pay through PayPal or credit-debit card methods.
+The user can pay through PayPal Debit/Credit card or Net Banking methods.
 <h2>Features and Functionalities 😃</h2>
 <p><strong>User features</strong></p>
 <ul>